 8B

-SERVICE INSTALLATION, of the type specified
+SERVICE INSTALLATION, ELECTRIC

 (Effective July 1, 1990; Revised January 1, 2007)

 In addition to the requirements of Section 805 of the Standard Specifications, this item shall require the Contractor to contact the utility company, prior to beginning work, to determine the utility company regulations relating to electrical service.
 The Contractor shall provide the utility company an estimated date that the service connection will be required, the agency which will be responsible for monthly service changes, and the connected load for flat rate billing if required.
 The responsible agency and connected load information is included in the plans.
 The customer service agreement with the utility company shall be executed by the agency responsible for monthly service charges.